genelet/molecule/gometa/README.md

 ## Chapter 1.
 Oneof

 _oneof_ is a powerful message type in protobuf, yet it is not associated with any native GO type.
-In this package, we associate elements in _oneof_ to a list of table columns.
-If a table has mutiple _oneof_, they will be represented by string-to-list map, where the key is oneof's name and the value a list of columns.
+In this package, we assign _oneof_ to a list of table columns.
+If table has mutiple _oneof_, they will be represented by a map, in which key is the name of oneof and value its list of columns.

 ```go
 map[string][]string
 ```

-For a whole database which consists of many tables, all the oneofs are represented by
+For whole database which contains many tables, all the oneofs are represented by

 ```go